ilbagatto/scaliger/README.md

 ### Examples

-`examples/` directory contains contains examples of the library usage.
+`examples/` directory contains examples of the library usage.
 They will be extended over time.

 ## Caveats